0Lucifer0/SharesightImporter/README.md

-# Sharesies To Sharesight #
+# Sharesight Importer #
 [![Travis build status](https://travis-ci.org/0Lucifer0/SharesiesToSharesight.svg?branch=master)](https://travis-ci.org/0Lucifer0/SharesiesToSharesight)<br/>
-This tool automatically add all of your Sharesies trades into a Sharesight portfolio.
+This tool automatically add all of your trades into a Sharesight portfolio.

 ## Referral Links ##
 If you are interested in investing from New Zealand here some useful referral links: